Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Preliminaries

 This operation is performed for each complete interaction process from registration to deregistration to build the dataset, including inputs $I \in \mathbb{N}^{n_{proc} \times n_{all} \times n_{IE}}$, and outputs $O \in \mathbb{N}^{n_{ul} \times n_{all} \times n_{IE}}$, where $n_{proc}$ denotes the number of complete processes.

 Apart from the IEs, the time interval between each message and registration message is also saved in the same format.
-The dataset is split into training, validation, and test sets at a ratio of 3:1:1.
-Due to the sequential feature of the data, shuffling shold be avoided inside each set of signalling messages between registration and deregistration.
+The dataset is partitioned into training, validation, and test sets at a ratio of 3:1:1.
+Due to the sequential feature of the data, shuffling within each set of signaling messages between registration and deregistration should be avoided.